-- Final semi-cumulative. - Questions similar as on a quiz, but 50% more of them. - No map, BUT a substantial written essay question. - List of essay questions given out approx. several weeks before. - Essay includes doing outlines and critiques of other's outlines (required.)
+- Final semi-cumulative. - Questions similar as on a quiz, but more of them. - No map, BUT a substantial written essay question. - List of essay questions given out approx. several weeks before. - Essay includes doing outlines and critiques of other's outlines (required.)

-Essay questions will require long answers (3-5 pages in many cases) that are well organized, clear, and supported by evidence.
-Worth c.
-50% of exam.
+Essay questions will require long answers (3-5 pages in many cases) that are well organized, clear, and supported by evidence that you be able to prepare ahead of time.